 Malawi was pictured to be ruled by a corrupt government, but with good people at different levels.
 I understand it is considered a functioning democracy today.
 Like many African countries food is precarious with floods and droughts (and now locusts).

-Chiwetel Ejiofor director writer, actor read book by William Kamkwamba and bought the rights and started writing to adapt for a film.
+Chiwetel Ejiofor director writer and actor read book by William Kamkwamba and bought the rights and started writing to adapt for a film.
 It seemed worthy to be his first directorial effort.
 "Kinky Boots" (2005) was my first awareness of Chiwetel where he played a very flamboyant transvestite and I assumed would have similar roles.
 Earlier I had seen him in"Amistad" (1997) which was as a personal awakening as part of slavery history most of us were not aware of.
 Other movies he appeared in included "Dirty Pretty Things" (2002), "Endgame" (2009) and "12 Years a Slave" (2013) in which he received an Oscar nomination.
 As Trywell Kamkwamba, he played a father who wanted his son to be educated, but when the perceived practicalities of their situation regarding access to water and government support were overwhelming he acted angrily against his son.
 His wife and a few others persuaded him to listen to and respect his son.

 Maxwell Simba played William Kamkwamba who at 13 years of age innovated and persisted against adults to engineer from available resources a windmill that could power a water pump enabling the village to plant.
 Kenya had met with William Kamkwamba to get a feel for the role.
 He tried to be respectful of his father, but also needed to assert himself.